 - Deep crimping creates memory for optimal flexibility to absorb impact and climate change.

-- Properly installed, the high tensile fencing does not sag as other fence materials may.
+- Properly installed, the high tensile fencing does not sag like other fence materials.

 COST OF THE BEST WILD HOG FENCE